 An article on the behavior of boys titled, "Modern Boy is Retrograding, Claim Experts," appeared in the Star Tribune of Minneapolis, Minnesota on June 20, 1915.

 Neither reference sheds light on the origin of the euphemism, and both are more than 50 years after the party in Henry.
-However they do confirm that the euphemism was known.
-Therefore, this fun search will continue.
+However they do confirm that the euphemism was well known.

 Miss Clisbee may have been Miss Louisa Clisbee, 18 years old.
 I searched the Illinois 1850 census for all names spelled similarly to Clisbee and found 22 potential candidates.
-I eliminated everyone that was male, over 35, under 18, married, and who lived too far away.
+I eliminated everyone that was male, over 35, under 17, married, and who lived too far away.
 Louisa Clisbee was the only remaining candidate.
 She was born in about 1835 in Ohio and was living in Lacon, IL in 1850.
 Lacon is about 9 miles from Henry (and on the other side of the Illinois River).
-I have not yet found this young lady on other records and am still performing research to learn more about who she was.
+Louisa Clisbee was recorded on the 1860 census as living in Henry, IL, therefore she could have just moved to Henry at the time of the party.

 Mr. Jones was likely Mr. Logan Jones, 25 years old.
 He was listed on the Henry, IL 1850 census as living at a tavern run by Samuel Camp and working as a laborer.
 He was born in 1827 in Illinois.

 Mr. Groves was James Groves, 27 years old.
-Like Logan Jones, he was listed on the Henry, IL census in 1850 as living in Samuel Camp's tavern (so the two friends were also neighbors).
+Like Logan Jones, he was listed on the Henry, IL census in 1850 as living in Samuel Camp's tavern (so the two friends were also neighbors or roommates).
 He was employed as a clerk in town.
 Hattie later referred to him as "Jim Groves," which helps to confirm his identity.
 He was born in 1825 in New York.

-Since the two men above are listed next to one another in the same tavern on the 1850 census in Henry, IL (2 years before the party), I'm including the image below for fun, courtesy of Ancestry.com.
+Since the two men above are listed next to one another in the same tavern on the 1850 census in Henry, IL (2 years before the party), I'm including the image below for fun.